Heritage Insurance (HRTG)

 Timothy Moura, President, NBIC

-Timothy Moura serves as the President of Narragansett Bay Insurance Company (NBIC), a subsidiary of Heritage Insurance Holdings, Inc., a role he has held since January 2018.
-He also holds the title of Executive Vice President at Heritage Holdings, Inc. Prior to becoming President, Mr. Moura was Senior Vice President of Marketing, Agency, and Client Services at NBIC from 2014.
-With over 25 years of experience in the insurance industry, his previous roles include Vice President of Business Development and Commercial Lines for Tower Group Companies and Vice President of Underwriting and Product Management, Personal Lines, at OneBeacon Insurance Group.
+Timothy Moura has served as President of NBIC (Narragansett Bay Insurance Company) since 2017.
+Before this, he was Senior Vice President of Marketing, Agency, and Client Services at NBIC starting in 2014.
+His prior experience includes serving as Vice President of Business Development and Commercial Lines for Tower Group Companies, and before that, as Vice President, Underwriting and Product Management, Personal Lines, at OneBeacon Insurance Group.

 AI Analysis | Feedback